 2. Carrot Cake

-You can also use ready-made cream cheese frosting for this recipe or make your own from scratch.
+You can also make our homemade cream cheese frosting for this recipe.

 If you don’t have bourbon, rum will work just as well in the batter and in the glaze.